Gauravsharma2040/PathFinding-alogorithm-Visualizer/README.md

+## Version 2.0 Update

+This release extends the original visualizer into an experimental framework for studying the robustness of A* heuristics under noise.

+### New in v2.0
+- Weighted terrain
+- Gaussian noise on traversal cost
+- Multiple heuristic regimes (h=0, admissible, noisy, aggressive)
+- Node expansion metrics
+- Empirically validated Dijkstra baseline

 # Pathfinding Algorithm Visualizer

 A desktop application built using **C++ and SFML** to visually demonstrate how different pathfinding algorithms explore a grid and compute optimal paths.